 People and animals tend to do better with company, but did you know that the same is also true of plants?
 Some plants share well with others, and some even thrive in specific pairings!
 If you want to find out what the best plant combinations are, and how to find the best pot-mate for your plant, you’ve come to the right place.

 Peace lilies and pothos both enjoy consistent watering and nice, indirect light.
 Peace lilies can get quite tall and require occasional repotting.
 Pothos, meanwhile, is a vining plant, and it can get pretty long.
-It’s also, quite frankly, difficult to kill, making it an excellent plant for combinations in general.
+Caring for a pothos plant is relatively easy as it is, quite frankly, difficult to kill, making it an excellent plant for combinations in general.

 There are different varieties of pothos with different leaf patterns, so it’s easy to find one that fits your general aesthetic.
 Peace lilies have very distinctive white flowers, which fit well in any room.

 If you’re feeling adventurous, or at least want to look like you are, you can even add a third or fourth plant to this combination provided you have the room!
 There are a lot of compatible plants, including peacock plants, calathea, episcia, arrowhead, and spider plants.

 These are both foliage plants, but don’t think that means they’re boring!
 These plants both come in a stunning array of colors and patterns.
 They enjoy a lot of indirect light and consistently moist, but not soggy, soil.
 Both of these plants can grow quite big, depending on the variety, but also have smaller, more reasonable sizes available.

 Fig ivy is a vining plant, and it’s great for hanging baskets.
 It can also be trained into a frame, giving your planter a living sculpture sort of feel.
 Caladium, on the other hand, grows large, heart-shaped leaves.
 This combination can make for a very interesting visual.
 You could even create a lovely, low-hanging basket for them!